topanb11/fake-news-finder/README.md

 ```

 6. Go to [localhost:8080](http://localhost:8080)
-7. Open [./airflow/standalone_admin_password.txt](./airflow/standalone_admin_password.txt) and copy the username and password
+7. Open [./airflow/standalone_admin_password.txt](./airflow/standalone_admin_password.txt) and copy the password
-8. Log in with the provided username and password
+8. Log in with the username "admin" and the provided password
 9. To execute the trending_news_dag, search for it from the home page and select it:
 ![search](/media/search.png)
-10. Start the DAG by clicking "Trigger DAG" in the top right:
+1. Start the DAG by clicking "Trigger DAG" in the top right:
 ![start](/media/start_dag.png)
-11. You can view the status of your execution on the side panel:
+1. You can view the status of your execution on the side panel:
 ![status](/media/status.png)
-12. Select the status for a specific task by clicking on its square:
+1. Select the status for a specific task by clicking on its square:
 ![status_box](/media/status_box.png)
-13. Select "Logs" to view execution logs:
+1. Select "Logs" to view execution logs:
 ![logs](/media/logs.png)